-- Frequency of occurrence of unexpected behavior. - (number of failures / total time observed) - ROCOF of 0.02 means 2 failures per 100 time units. - Often given as "N failures per M seconds/minutes/hours" - Most appropriate metric when requests are made on a regular basis (such as a shop).
+- Frequency of occurrence of unexpected behavior. - (number of failures / time elapsed) - ROCOF of 0.02 means 2 failures per 100 time units. - Often given as "N failures per M seconds/minutes/hours" - Most appropriate metric when requests are made on a regular basis (such as a shop).